Creamy Cheddar Cauliflower Soup – A Inviting Bowl of Cheesy Goodness

 Optional Flavor Boosters:

-The cauliflower provides a creamy base when blended, while the cheddar brings that unmistakable sharp, cheesy richness.
-Dijon mustard and paprika add subtle tang and warmth, making the flavor more complex than a basic cheese soup.
+The cauliflower forms a silky base when blended, while cheddar provides a pronounced, tangy richness.
+Dijon mustard and paprika introduce subtle zest and warmth, elevating the profile beyond basic cheese soup.

 Step-by-Step Preparation Guide